CARNIVORE DIET

 Ketones

 Ketones are molecules produced by your liver when your body burns fat for energy instead of carbohydrates.
-This process occurs during ketosis, which is a common state for those following the carnivore diet or other low-carb, high-fat eating plans.
+This process occurs during ketosis, a common metabolic state for those following the carnivore diet or other low-carb, high-fat eating plans.
 When carbs are restricted or eliminated, the body turns to its fat stores and breaks them down into three main types of ketones: acetoacetate, acetone, and beta-hydroxybutyrate (BHB).
 These ketones are then used as an alternative fuel source for your brain, muscles, and organs.
-This process is known for supporting fat loss, enhancing mental clarity, and stabilising blood sugar levels.
+This process is well-known for supporting fat loss, enhancing mental clarity, and stabilizing blood sugar levels.
 For carnivore dieters, ketones are a sign that your body is optimally burning fat and thriving on a diet based on animal foods.

 Ketosis